gab-duarte/spring-challenge/README.md

 - Access http://localhost:8080/h2-console

 To access the documentation:
+- Run the project
 - Access [Swagger Documentation](http://localhost:8080/swagger-ui.html#/)

 To test the application:
+- Run the project
 - Access the postman collection

 Use the postman colletion to test the application and the h2 database to check persisted data